173TECH/sayn/docs/tasks/overview.md

     ```
     groups:
       core:
-        type: autosql
+        type: sql
         file_name: "core/*.sql"
         materialisation: table
         destination:
           table: "{{ task.name }}"
     ```

 As you saw in the example above, task attributes can be defined in a dynamic way.
 This example shows how to use the task name to dynamically define a task.
-This will effectively tell the task to create the outputs of the `core` tasks into tables based on the `task` name, which is the name of the file without the `.sql` extension for `autosql` tasks.
+This will effectively tell the task to create the outputs of the `core` tasks into tables based on the `task` name, which is the name of the file without the `.sql` extension for `sql` tasks.

 !!! tip
     You can also reference to `{{ task.group }}` dynamically.